 - The exchange rate is 1.0240.
-In this case, the deal has been terminated at your pre-defined stop loss of 1.0264.
+In this case, the deal has been terminated at your predefined stop loss of 1.0264.
 You have lost AUD 1,250, the amount you were willing to risk.
-It is worth noting that without the stop loss your losses at this rate would be AUD 1,822 which is the difference between USD 250,000 converted at 1.0317 (AUD 242,318) and USD 250,000 converted at 1.0240 (AUD 244,140).
+It is worth noting that without the stop loss, your losses would have been AUD 1,822 which is the difference between USD 250,000 converted at 1.0317 (AUD 242,318) and USD 250,000 converted at 1.0240 (AUD 244,140).

 - The exchange rate is 1.0290.
-In this case, you lose only AUD 635.82.
+In this case, you lose AUD 635.82.
 This amount is the difference between USD 250,000 converted at 1.0317 (AUD 242,318.50) and USD 250,000 converted at 1.0290 (AUD 242,954.32).

 - The exchange rate is 1.0410.
-You have made a profit of AUD 164.31.
-This amount is the difference between USD 250,000 converted at 1.0317 (AUD 242,318.50) and USD 250,000 converted at 1.0410 (AUD 240,154).
+In this case, you make a profit of AUD 2164.5 This amount is the difference between USD 250,000 converted at 1.0317 (AUD 242,318.50) and USD 250,000 converted at 1.0410 (AUD 240,154)

-- The exchange rate sometime during the pre-set period of 30 days, reached 1.02.
+- The exchange rate sometime during the pre-set 30 days reached 1.02.
 In this case, the deal has been terminated at your pre-defined stop loss rate of 1.0189.
 You have lost AUD 1,995.13, the amount you were willing to risk.
 This amount is the difference between USD 100,000 converted at 0.9986 (AUD 100,140.19) and USD 100,000 converted at 1.0189 (AUD 98,145.06).